Helicoverpa zea

 Helicoverpa zea, commonly known as the corn earworm, is a species (formerly in the genus Heliothis) in the family Noctuidae.
 The larva of the moth Helicoverpa zea is a major agricultural pest.
 Since it is polyphagous (feeds on many different plants) during the larval stage, the species has been given many different common names, including the cotton bollworm and the tomato fruitworm.
 It also consumes a wide variety of other crops.

 The species is widely distributed across the Americas with the exception of northern Canada and Alaska.
 It has become resistant to many pesticides, but can be controlled with integrated pest management techniques including deep ploughing, trap crops, chemical control using mineral oil, and biological controls.

 The species migrates seasonally, at night, and can be carried downwind up to 400 km.
 Pupae can make use of diapause to wait out adverse environmental conditions, especially at high latitudes and in drought.

 Distribution

 The corn earworm is found in temperate and tropical regions of North America, with the exception of northern Canada and Alaska as it cannot overwinter in these areas.
 Helicoverpa zea found in the eastern United States also does not overwinter successfully.
-They live in Kansas, Ohio, Virginia, and southern New Jersey, but survival rate is mainly affected by the severity of the winter.
+They live in Kansas, Ohio, Virginia, southern New Jersey, and Indiana but survival rate is mainly affected by the severity of the winter.
 Corn earworm moths regularly migrate from southern regions to northern regions depending on winter conditions.
 They are also found in Hawaii, the Caribbean islands, and most of South America, including Peru, Argentina, and Brazil.

 Cotton earworms have also been reported from China in 2002.

 The taxonomy of Helicoverpa was poorly understood for a long time.
 Many older works referring to "Heliothis obsoleta", a synonym of H. armigera, are actually about H. zea.